Seneca Bird Egg

 Packet Size 25 Seeds $5.00

 Semi Runner/Dry.
 90 to 110 days to dry seed.
 Blossom white, pods solid green.
-From Deaflora seeds in Germany Via a bean freind Harriet Mella of Liebenfels, Austria.
+From Deaflora seeds in Germany Via a bean friend Harriet Mella of Liebenfels, Austria.
 Good for soup and baked beans.
 The variety traces back to the Vermont Bean Seed Company.
-Don't know if this bean is a product of their breeding or named by them.
+Vermont Yellow Eye beans, a New England staple, are small, off-white beans with a characteristic yellowish-brown marking, known for their creamy texture and mild, earthy flavor, making them a popular choice for baked beans and soups.

 Victoria Brown Eyes